Take a deep breath. I’ll tell you exactly what to do.

 The best part:

-You may be able to do the same thing if the situation arises.
+You may be able to do the same thing if this situation ever arises.

 But how will you know if you can treat at home or if you should to see an emergency clinic?
 We’ll outline everything you need to know step-by-step.